ken3stokes/Scofield/README.md

 1. Open `index.html` in your web browser
 2. Start creating your SMART goals
 3. Use the export feature regularly to backup your data

+## Reports and Analytics

+- Generate PDF reports of your goals and progress
+- View goal distribution by status and type
+- Track completion rates and progress

 ## Backup & Restore